 A cuisine of meats and honey, not unlike today, there was a wide array of foods served in ancient Greece.
-Their creation was more focused on vegetables as main ingredients, as well as fish, fruits, legumes, and some meat selections, which were roasted on pits, boiled, simmered, or baked in ovens.
+But their creation was more focused on vegetables as main ingredients, as well as fish, fruits, legumes, and some meat selections, which were roasted on pits, boiled, simmered, or baked in ovens.

 Some of the cuisines they regularly prepared at the time may not be commonly served nowadays, and may even be looked at with askance.
 They liked to have fish cooked with cheese, for example, and some of their wines were purposely diluted, or adulterated with garlic.

 They had discovered a style of making thin sheets of phyllo dough circa 4th century B.C., hence there’s a possibility that sweet treats like ‘baklava’ were already made, but there was no sugar during that period.
 So, to make these goodies savory, they used honey, figs, or sweet concoctions made from grapes.

 The most antiquated recipe, based on the “Alimentary Habits in Ancient Greece,” is sliced fish meat cooked and mixed with oil and cheese.
 There were no proportions written as part of its instructions since it was assumed that a skilled cook ought to know these quantities by heart.
 Women baked, cooked in the oven, and boiled.
 Meanwhile, the men spit-roasted meat or roasted it over coals.

 The following dishes shall show us what the ancient culinary techniques were, and which ingredients early Greeks loved to use to make their food savory.

 To make an ancient bean soup, one has to soak the beans a day before.
 It’s pretty basic, and not many ingredients are needed.
 Use honey to overcome the garlic flavor and to make the dish sweet.
 To make its texture thicker, add some lard; substitute the latter with oil, instead, if one desires to make it fully vegetarian.